 MA (Hons), MLitt, PGCE, PhD, FHEA, GradDipFr

 I have taught in the Northern College, Aberdeen, the National University of Ireland, Galway, the University of the Highlands and Islands, and, since 2004, at the University of Aberdeen.
-I am Director of Ionad Eòghainn MhicLachlainn: the National Centre for Gaelic Translation.
+I am Professor of Gaelic and Translation Studies and Director of Ionad Eòghainn MhicLachlainn: the National Centre for Gaelic Translation.

 Memberships and Affiliations